Ethan Zubak

-Ethan Zubak (born April 15, 1998) is an American professional soccer player who plays for Nashville SC in Major League Soccer.
+Ethan Zubak (born April 15, 1998) is a professional soccer player who plays as a forward for USL Championship club Orange County SC.

 Career

 Zubak began his youth career with the Arsenal FC Academy in California before joining the LA Galaxy Academy in 2013.
 Zubak was part of the Galaxy U16 Academy team that won a National Championship in 2014.
 On August 9, 2015, Zubak made his professional debut for LA Galaxy II in a 2–1 defeat to Arizona United SC.
-He scored his first professional goal on April 2, 2016 against the Real Monarchs.
-He scored his first National Team goal on September 5, 2016 at the Stevan Vilotic Tournament in Topola, Serbia against Hungary.
+He scored his first professional goal on April 2, 2016, against the Real Monarchs.
+He scored his first National Team goal on September 5, 2016, at the Stevan Vilotic Tournament in Topola, Serbia against Hungary.

-On August 22, 2020 Zubak scored his first MLS goal against LAFC.
+On August 22, 2020, Zubak scored his first MLS goal against LAFC.

-On December 12, 2021 Zubak was traded to Nashville SC in exchange for a first-round pick in the 2022 MLS SuperDraft.
+On December 12, 2021, Zubak was traded to Nashville SC in exchange for a first-round pick in the 2022 MLS SuperDraft.
+He left Nashville following the 2023 season.